-Ensure coordination of the demining programme through monitoring, quality control and quality assurance, and information management, advocacy and resource mobilization.

-- Conduct survey to determine more clearly the extent of the remaining challenge in SHAs and carry out subsequent necessary clearance. - Clear all known CHAs, conduct survey and clear all new SHAs. - Consolidate mechanisms to conduct effectively all activities aimed at prevention of mine and ERW accidents in the affected communities, and update the country's data base on mine/ERW victims. - Consolidate the mainstreaming of mine action in the social and economic plan (PES) and ensure the effectiveness of budgeting by all key sectors of development from the provincial to district level. - Ensure sustainability of the national capacity to deal with residual issue of landmines and ERW.
+- Ensure coordination of the demining programme through monitoring, quality control and quality assurance, and information management, advocacy and resource mobilization. - Conduct survey to determine more clearly the extent of the remaining challenge in SHAs and carry out subsequent necessary clearance. - Clear all known CHAs, conduct survey and clear all new SHAs. - Consolidate mechanisms to conduct effectively all activities aimed at prevention of mine and ERW accidents in the affected communities, and update the country's data base on mine/ERW victims. - Consolidate the mainstreaming of mine action in the social and economic plan (PES) and ensure the effectiveness of budgeting by all key sectors of development from the provincial to district level. - Ensure sustainability of the national capacity to deal with residual issue of landmines and ERW.

-Sudan Mine Action programme conducted Landmine Impact Survey (LIS) during the period 2007 - 2009, however since after the completion of LIS, additional information regarding Mines and ERW contamination is collected through General Mine Action Assessment (GMAA).
+The Sudan mine action programme conducted a Landmine Impact Survey (LIS) during 2007 - 2009.
+However, since after the completion of LIS, additional information regarding Mines and ERW contamination has been collected through General Mine Action Assessment (GMAA) which is a non-technical survey activity.
 Sudan Mine Action programme plans to continue implementing GMAA in areas need to be surveyed or resurveyed and will complete GMAA operation in South Kordofan and Blue Nile within six months from the time survey operation can be commenced.

-2.28 Demining Capacity: Operational distribution
+1.41 Demining Capacity: Operational distribution

-In the year 2013 the three national entities, FPDO, JASMAR and NUMAD had a fair ground for competition to build national NGOs to deliver quality results and focus of continues improvement.
+In 2013, three national entities, FPDO, JASMAR and NUMAD delivered quality results.
 To ensure quality outputs, NMAC conducted frequent QA visits to the field monitored by UNMAS Sudan technical advisor.